minio/directpv-docs/content/installation/_index.md

 #### Verify installation

-After initializing the drives, show information about the drives formatted and added to DirectPV.
+To verify the installation, use the following command to list information about the drives that were formatted and added to DirectPV.

 ```sh {.copy}
 kubectl directpv info